White Chicken Chili – Easiest Recipe!

 White chicken chili with tender chicken, lots of beans, tomatoes, corn, creamy cheese, and mild Southwest seasoning – this chili is always welcome.
 It’s perfect for tailgate parties or game days.
 Mild, but with tons of flavor, this is one of my most popular recipes.

 Almost everyone likes white chicken chili.
 It’s easy to make, always turns out, and is a one pan meal for easy cleanup.
 You can make it spicy, or not spicy at all.
 Topped with Monterey Jack cheese and your favorite toppings, it’s hard to resist.

-If I’ve invited a big crowd, I’ll have two kinds of chili, red and white, simmering in slow cookers.
+For larger get-togethers, I’ll have two kinds of chili, red and white, simmering in slow cookers.
 I add an array of toppings and have a serve-yourself chili buffet.
 I usually accompany the chili with homemade corn bread, veggies and dill vegetable dip, and a couple kinds of cookies for an easy party menu.
-Queso dip is always a hit, too, as well as 7 Layer Dip with tortilla chips.
+Queso dip is always a hit, too, as well as 7 layer dip with tortilla chips.

 About this chicken chili